Genrep-Software/style-guides/c++/cppguide.md

 little other code, because otherwise the reader may not be able to tell at a glance what the return type is.
-Furthermore, use it only if the function or lambda has a very narrow scope, because functions with deduced return types don\'t define abstraction boundaries: the implementation *is* the interface.
+Furthermore, use it only if the function or lambda has a very narrow scope, because functions with deduced return types don't define abstraction boundaries: the implementation *is* the interface.
 In particular, public functions in header files should almost never have deduced return types.